 We note that two thirds of the LNFS samples did not contain seabird DNA or hard-parts, and likely consist of fishes and cephalopods, their more common prey (Hardy et al., 2017).
-Further research of their total diet is ongoing using additional primers to detect and assess the importance of the non-avian composition of long-nosed fur seal diets in southeastern Australia.
+Further research of their total diet is ongoing using additional primers to investigate the importance of the non-avian composition of long-nosed fur seal diets in southeastern Australia.
 Additionally, the impacts of long-nosed fur seal predation need to be considered and managed within the wider forum, ideally using up-to-date cumulative impact assessments for threats to little penguins.
-For little penguins and in other wildlife conflict situations, endemic predation is natural whereas habitat degradation, environmental change and invasive species are more significant sources of impact to susceptible species (Hervieux et al., 2014; Marshall et al., 2016; Ropert-Coudert et al., 2019).
+For little penguins and in other wildlife conflict situations, endemic predation is natural whereas habitat degradation, environmental change and invasive species are often more significant sources of impact to susceptible species (Hervieux et al., 2014; Marshall et al., 2016; Ropert-Coudert et al., 2019).

 Important methodological considerations and improvements

-We highlight that for all assays (i.e., morphological vs. genetic) and metrics (i.e., detections vs. relative abundance data), there are important biological and methodological constraints and biases to consider when attempting to estimate predation incidence (detection and frequency-based) and magnitude (impacted number of prey) in reality.
+We highlight that for all assays (i.e., morphological vs. genetic) and metrics (i.e., detections vs. relative abundance data), there are important biological and methodological constraints and biases to consider when attempting to estimate predation incidence (detection and frequency-based) and magnitude (impacted number of prey or biomass) in reality.

-Deagle et al. (2019) simulated the impacts of biases from metrics reported on diet summaries from 20 independent studies, and this indicated that relative read abundance information often provided a more accurate and nuanced view of population-level diet than frequency of occurrence-based data, despite known recovery biases (i.e., such as from amplification bias).
-It is therefore important to report the relative and total abundance data from the genetic assay.
-Additionally, experiments performed on seals have shown relationships between relative read abundance and the ranked importance of prey species, and correlations with biomass consumed such that it is possible to develop correction factors (Deagle et al., 2005, 2019; Thomas et al., 2014, 2016).
-With sufficient conservation concern and financial interest, it is feasible to anticipate the development of tissue correction factors through experimental diet studies (applied to genetic assay and similar to Reinhold et al., 2022) for this wildlife conflict scenario.
-Therefore, publishing all sound information on predation of seabirds by long-nosed fur seals may provide useful information with which to continue to investigate this species interaction and wildlife conflict scenario.
+Deagle et al. (2019) simulated the impacts of biases from metrics reported on diet summaries from 20 independent studies, and this indicated that relative read abundance information often provided a more accurate and nuanced view of population-level diet than frequency of occurrence-based data, despite known recovery biases (i.e., such as from amplification bias) – thus highlighting the importance of reporting relative and total abundance data from the genetic assay.
+Experiments performed on seals have shown relationships between relative read abundance and the ranked importance of prey species, and correlations with biomass consumed such that it is possible to develop correction factors (Deagle et al., 2005, 2019; Thomas et al., 2014, 2016).
+It may become relevant to develop genetic tissue correction factors through experimental diet studies (similar to Reinhold et al., 2022) for this wildlife conflict scenario.
+Therefore, publishing all sound information on predation of seabirds by long-nosed fur seals will be useful to future investigations of this species interaction scenario.

-Notably, while our decision to report samples in relation to sequence abundance requires caution, we do so after they have passed stringent sequence quality filtering steps, including the choice to increase the threshold for excluding sequences from the recommended 0.1% (Fox et al., 2014) to 1% of total sequence abundance.
+Notably, we report sequence abundances after they have passed stringent sequence quality filtering steps, including a stringent threshold for excluding sequences from the recommended 0.1% (Fox et al., 2014) to 1% of total sequence abundance.
 This also follows many conservative decisions for the entire pipeline, including the use of a custom single-step fusion PCR over two-step PCR which reduces the risk of sample cross-contamination at a risky point in the workflow, that of amplification (Taberlet et al., 2018; Schnell et al., 2015).
-Metabarcoding studies crucially rely on and have reported quantitative and semi-quantitative results from genetic assays for decades (Deagle et al., 2005).
-Stringent sequence quality and abundance filtering were followed to exclude the possibility of false positives beyond sequencing error, however stringency also represents a significant loss of data on wildlife interactions (Deagle et al., 2013) and thus we likely excluded several true positives with low DNA-abundance.
+DNA-based diet analysis studies crucially rely on and have reported quantitative and semi-quantitative results from genetic assays for decades (Deagle et al., 2005).
+However stringency also represents a significant loss of data on wildlife interactions (Deagle et al., 2013) and thus we likely excluded several true positives that may have occurred with low DNA-abundance.